 GEONETCast will comply with the data policies of GEO, i.e., full and open distribution.
 There will be no recurring subscription charges to obtain the GEONETCast Americas broadcast other than perhaps optional nominal software licensing costs for the client datacasting software that will reside on the receive station.
 Data files are distributed in the original file formats of the data providers.
-If particular data providers are required to encrypt those files prior to sending it to the NOAA system for broadcast as it will provide no inherent access control services as a service to either data providers or data users.
+If particular data providers impose restrictions on dissemination of their data to certain users or classes of users, the providers are required to encrypt those files prior to sending it to the NOAA system for broadcast as it will provide no inherent access control services as a service to either data providers or data users.
 Users wishing to use any of these encrypted data files are required to work directly with the data provider to obtain any necessary decryption keys or software and/or pay any subscription fees if appropriate.